-Now, since there are five of them, how could any one of them be a sola?
+Now since there are five of them, how could any one of them be a sola?
 If it’s by faith alone, but it’s also by Christ alone and it’s also by grace alone, how can it be “alone” if there are five of them?
-The reformers didn’t mean these were “exclusive of anything else”.
+The reformers didn’t mean that any of these solas were “exclusive of any of the other solas”.
 They meant that all five solas are one and that they have to be taken together.
 Now, they knew that the truth couldn’t be less than these five solas.
 But it can certainly be more.
 There’s more to the Bible than the five solas, isn’t there?
 But we cannot have a theology that is less than the five solas.
+These five principles assist us in developing sound doctrine, but we do not worship these principles and they are not God.
+Neither the five solas nor any biblical principles can ever replace the Holy Spirit.

 So I want to talk to you about Solus Spiritus -- by the Spirit of God alone.
 This was not one of the original solas that the reformers defined.
 Yet it’s in the Bible and it's one with all the other solas.
 It’s not to be separated out.
 So all the other ones still stand, but it’s surely by the Spirit of God alone.